|Date Of Birth||14/02/1988 (30)|

 |Place Of Birth||UNKNOWN, Wales|

-In the 2012 World Championship, Jones edged out Andy Hicks 10-9, then scored a thumping 10-2 win over Ricky Walden to earn a trip to the Crucible for the first time.
+Jones went on a fantastic run at the 2012 World Championship.
+He recorded wins over Andy Hicks and Ricky Walden to earn a first ever trip to the Crucible.
 He was handed a tough draw against 2005 World Champion Shaun Murphy, but Jones played brilliantly to win 10-8.
+He kept his run alive with a 13-10 victory over Andrew Higginson before losing 13-11 to Ali Carter.

 In 2010, Jones reached the final of the fifth Players Tour Championship event in Sheffield.
 He beat the likes of Martin Gould and Ricky Walden before losing 4-1 to Ding Junhui.

-Touted as a potential successor to Welsh stars Mark Williams and Matthew Stevens, Jones has a string of amateur and junior titles behind him, including the Welsh Under-21 and European Under-19 in 2004.
+Touted as a potential successor to Welsh stars Mark Williams and Matthew Stevens, Jones won a string of amateur and junior titles including the Welsh Under-21 and European Under-19 in 2004.